-He is very quick and easy to make.
+This fun bumblebee design is very quick and easy to make.
 You’ll have one done in an evening.
 I made my guy out of Hobby Lobby’s ‘I Love This Cotton’ yarn.
 This crochet bee would also work up nice in an acrylic or wool worsted weight yarn or even crochet thread for a mini bee.

 Here is what you will need:

 - US G6/4mm crochet hook.
-(Did you know you can purchase my go-to hooks on Amazon?)
+(Did you know you can purchase my favorite crochet hooks on Amazon?)

 - 1/4 oz each of Yellow, Black and Ivory color yarn, I used Hobby Lobby I Love This Cotton in Black, Curry and Ivory